A World Restored, by Henry A. Kissinger, subtitled

 not of will; it had to assert the universality of law against

 the contingency of power.
-The word freedom,
+Pages 200-202

 If Metternich considered the quest for formal constitutions